pinkpong111/instability-dynamics-multi-agent/README.md

 DFG's preferred direction is not 1 (suppressing n) but 2–4: making the system capable of absorbing the instability that comes with genuine exploration.
 Constraining n is a governance failure mode — it trades instability for stagnation.

-This equation is a conceptual abstraction, not a fully parameterized physical model.
+This equation defines a governance scaling law, not a physical law.
+It specifies how instability scales with exploration dimensionality and how degradation capacity determines whether that scaling is contained.
 Formal calibration of α, β, and C(t) as measurable quantities remains an open problem (Section 7).

 ### 3.3 The Residual Degradation Floor